nickolaskraus-wf/workiva-deploy-tools/README.md

 # workiva-deploy-tools
-Python scripts for automating manual tasks.
+workiva-deploy-tools comprises a collection of Python modules for automating manual tasks in Workiva Deploy.

 ## Installation